 For Kilkenny, The City of Barnwell received a $23,000 PARD Grant.
 These funds were used for grading, landscaping, laying of asphalt and purchasing picnic tables, grills, benches, trash cans and signage.

 The park was dedicated on May 26, 2011 at 6 pm.
-The park is now open.
+The park is open sunrise to sunset daily.